ms1963/markdown/README.md

 - **Purpose:** Creates a nested list structure.
 - **Parameters:**
-nestedItems: A slice of slices of strings for nested items.
+- `nestedItems`: A slice of slices of strings for nested items.
-isOrdered: Boolean indicating if the nested list is ordered.
+- `isOrdered`: Boolean indicating if the nested list is ordered.
 - **Results:** None.
 - **Example:**